The next translation will be Aristotle: The Art of Rhetoric, with Harvey Yunis (Rice University) writing

 Socrates' for the Landmark Xenophon: Anabasis, translated by David Thomas, and edited by Shane Brennan and Robert Strassler.
-The book is due to be published in 2018.
+The book is due to be published late in 2018.

 OUP have commissioned Robin to write a general history of the ancient

 Greeks, from c.
 700 to c.
 30 BCE.
 Creators, Conquerors, and Citizens: A History of Ancient Greece will attempt to combine a narrative account of seven hundred years of history with an overarching thesis concerning Greek identity and ethnicity, and how it influenced their history.
 This will be published Then Robin will turn to a translation of Diodorus of Sicily's Library